Construction and Demolition Recycling

 We are doing a pilot project at the Puente Hills landfill to see if we can use C&D waste as part of our ADC.
 We have been using a CBI grinder for greenwaste and were told that it would also grind up C&D debris.
 We tried it, and found it seemed to work well, so we got a second CBI grinder to use for C&D.

+We have found that mixing the ground up C&D with ground up greenwaste decreases the offensive odor and emphasizes a pine tree type of smell.
 We are also looking at this combination for alternate intermediate cover (AIC) which we use for areas that we are not going to use for 6 months.
+We have a capacity of about 1000 tons per day of greenwaste and 100-600 tons per day for C&D.